wavesplatform/ledger-app-waves/README.md

   Now the device should ask you only one confirmation instead of several!
 Take care of your buttons, fingers and time 😊

 6. Start `usbtool` on the PC, then your app on Ledger device, send some APDU and look at the debug output in `usbtool` stdout!
 7. Check [the Ledger device emulator](https://github.com/LedgerHQ/speculos), but at the time of writing (March 2020), it does not support most system calls.
+For now it perhaps only suitable for debugging an app UI on Ubuntu.

 Happy hacking!